La Línea corruption case: Aftermath

-That afternoon Baldetti, freshly returned from South Korea, said in a press conference said that she was sorry to hear what had happened with Sinibaldi and that he and she ad always had some differences, but that she did not know how upset he was with her.
+That afternoon Baldetti, freshly returned from South Korea, said in a press conference said that she was sorry to hear what had happened with Sinibaldi and that he and she had always had some differences, but that she did not know how upset he was with her.

 At the same press conference, Baldetti emphasized that she was not part of the millionaire fraudulent ring; she showed videos from earlier in the year in which she was shown saying that the offices under her in the Government were already investigating structures like La Linea, at a time when Juan Carlos Monzón was her closest advisor.
-According to Baldetti, this was the first time that they had traveled abroad together and that it was her who told her now-former private secretary about the investigation against him and asked him to resign.
+According to Baldetti, this was the first time that they had traveled abroad together and she told her now-former private secretary about the investigation against him and asked him to resign.
 Upset and bombarded with journalists' questions about her whereabouts which had been unknown for 48 hours, she turned around and left her own press conference.

 In July 2015, after the Jaguar Energy scandal arrests, the alleged involvement of several members of Congress in bribes and money laundering, and presenting a detailed report on how the Guatemalan political parties' financing works—mostly related to illicit activitivies—CICIG demanded the Guatemalan Supreme Court take action.
 However, on 28 July 2015, the Supreme Court issued a statement in denounced the International Commission demands.
 In response, Guatemalan newspaper Diario La Hora reveals that the thirteen judges of the Supreme Court were designated thanks to the alliance between the official Partido Patriota and the main opposition party, Libertad Democrática Renovada.
 LIDER, a party that was almost positive that it was going to win the 2015 presidential elections.

-Arrest of Baldetti and Pérez Molina
+Arrest and conviction of Roxana Baldetti and Pérez Molina

 On 21 August 2015, former Guatemalan Vice President Roxana Baldetti was arrested on fraud charges while she was visiting the hospital.
 On 3 September 2015, former Guatemalan President Otto Pérez Molina was arrested just hours after he resigned.
 By October 2017, 30 other people were detained with Baldetti and Pérez Molina.
 Pérez Molina, Baldetti and 26 other people were ordered to stand trial.
 In addition to the customs fraud charges, Baldetti also faces drug trafficking charges in the United States.
 One of five corruption and money laundering charges against Perez was later dropped in May 2021, though he still remained imprisoned at a Guatemala military base.